Best UHP All-Season Tires 2026: Top 6 Picks

 If your area gets a lot of rain, focus on these traits when comparing UHP all-season tires:

-- Hydroplaning resistance: look for tread designs that channel water efficiently.
+- Hydroplaning resistance: Look for tread designs that channel water efficiently.

-- Stable cornering on slick surfaces: confidence while turning in wet conditions matters as much as straight-line stopping.
+- Stable cornering on slick surfaces: Confidence while turning in wet conditions matters as much as straight-line stopping.

 ❄️ Light snow vs. real winter: common misconceptions